-Colorado's alpine meadows are home to some of the country's most vibrant and colorful collections of wildflowers.
-A Colorado wildflower hike through these meadows can be one of spring and summer's most serene adventures.
+Alpine meadows are home to some of the most vibrant and colorful collections of Colorado wildflowers.
+A wildflower hike through these meadows, including Roxborough State Park near Denver, can be one of spring and summer's most serene adventures.

 When to Go on a Colorado Wildflower Hike